Karim-Hersi/Chucker/README.md

 ![shot 8](https://user-images.githubusercontent.com/14824605/34498207-9bc7dde4-efce-11e7-8942-f064122831ec.png)

-Once the recipient selects the destination directory, the files will begin download.
-Click the 'View Progress' menu to keep track of the progress or cancel any downloads.
+Once the recipient selects the destination directory, the files will begin to download.
+Click the 'View Progress' menu tab to keep track of progress or to cancel any downloads.

 ![shot 11](https://user-images.githubusercontent.com/14824605/34498274-edba4ba0-efce-11e7-97b9-33e73299bb81.png)

-When the files have completed downloading, they will be located in the destination directory folder that was chosen.
+When the files have completed downloading, they will be located in the destination directory folder.

 ![shot 9](https://user-images.githubusercontent.com/14824605/34498320-25ac0332-efcf-11e7-9a6d-004ecdd19cbe.png)